2020 Zambian Charity Shield

-Zanaco were the defending champions as winners of the 2019–20 Zambian Charity Shield but, did not qualify for this edition, as they failed to win the Super League.

-Nkana won 2–0 with both goals scored by Idris Mbombo who was named man of the match for his performance.
+Zanaco, the defending champions as winners of the 2019–20 Zambian Charity Shield, did not qualify for this edition as they failed to win the Super League.
+Nkana emerged victorious, winning 2–0, with both goals scored by Idris Mbombo.
+Mbombo was also named man of the match for his impressive performance.

 Background

-The 2020-21 Charity Shield only featured the Super League champions, Nkana and the National Division One League champions, Indeni since the 2019–20 ABSA cup did not take place due to Covid-19.
+The 2020–21 Charity Shield only featured the Super League champions, Nkana and the National Division One League champions, Indeni since the 2019–20 ABSA cup did not take place due to COVID-19.

 Match

 Summary

 The match started on a cagey note, with Indeni looking more enterprising but the first chance would fall to Nkana when Ramadhan Singano saw his effort come off the woodwork in the 17th minute.
 Four minutes later, Nkana broke the deadlock, with Idris Mbombo tapping home from close range from an assist by Patrick Gondwe after Indeni failed to clear a cross by Liaison Thole.
 Mbombo was again on hand to net his second of the match with an acrobatic effort from a rebound after goalkeeper Charles Lawu failed to deal with a Gondwe shot.